Germany Process Service

-In simple service, under Article 5(2) of the Convention the addressee may refuse to accept the documents without being required to provide any reasons for doing so.
+In simple service, under Article 5(2) of the Convention, the addressee may refuse to accept the documents without being required to provide any reasons for doing so.

-Documents prepared in foreign language without German translations can be served in accordance with Article 5(2) of the Convention.
+Documents prepared in a foreign language without German translations can be served in accordance with Article 5(2) of the Convention.

 Germany has concluded no treaties with foreign States which deviate from the translation requirement within the meaning of Article 20 (b) of the Convention in the Convention’s scope of application.